smtl/dss-project/trunk/dss/README.txt

 == Other Problems ==

-If you encounter other problems it is good practice to try restart your server andtry again.
+If you encounter other problems it is good practice to try restart your server and try again.
 This may solve some issues.

+Clearing your browsers cache or trying a different browser may also clear up problems.